xwang2713/HPCC-Windows-Dependencie/platform_externals/README.md

-# HPCC-Windows-Dependencie
+# HPCC-Windows-Dependencies

 HPCC Platform and Clienttool builds are tested with Visual Studio 9 2008 and Visual Studio 12 2013 for both 32bit and 64bit.
-For other Visual Studio version user need re-compile boost-regex.
-See the readme under boost directory for details.
+For other Visual Studio versions users need to re-compile boost-regex.
+See the readme in the boost directory for details.

 ## Setup

-1. Make sure proper Microsoft Visual Studio is installed
+1. Verify an approved version Microsoft Visual Studio is properly installed
 2. Microsoft Visual Studio 9 2008 by default may only enable 32bit
    To add 64bit support re-run the setup.exe select "Add or Remove Features" -> Language Tools -> Visual C++.
 Select "X64Compiler and Tools"
-3. Make sure git package is installed, for example "git bash"
+3. Verify the git package is properly installed, for example "git bash"

 ## Build